Bhavya-Shri/Wbpr-Project/README.md

-# SENTINEL — Integrated Border Surveillance & Command Dashboard
+# SENTINEL — Integrated Border Surveillance & Defense Dashboard

-SENTINEL is a high-fidelity, browser-based **border monitoring and defence command system** designed for real-time surveillance, threat assessment, and tactical response operations.
+SENTINEL is a high-fidelity, browser-based **border monitoring and defence system** designed for real-time surveillance, threat assessment, and tactical response operations.

 The platform provides a centralized interface where multiple operational layers - intelligence, deployment, communication, and analytics — converge to support rapid decision-making in high-risk environments.